sharonbrener/recipe-collection/_posts/2017-04-04-spring-or-anytime-frittata.md

 sourceURL: http://www.loveandlemons.com/2014/07/28/tomato-zucchini-frittata/
 sourceAuthor: by Jeanine Donofrio
 yield: Serves about three
-authorNote: If you're using a skillet larger than 10 inches, use 8 eggs instead of 6.
+authorNote: "If using a skillet larger than 10 inches, use 8 eggs instead of 6.

 For a prettier frittata, add all of your veggies in two layers.
 Add the first half as written, then add the rest after your eggs have partially set in the oven.
 Continue cooking until eggs are fully set.
-(This step is entirely not necessary for the actual taste).
+(This step is entirely not necessary for the actual taste)."
 personalNote:
   This has become my go-to frittata template, though really you can put any vegetable you want in there and it'll taste fantastic.
 totalTime: 30-40 min